icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

     where it's called.
 - we are running on the `main` thread by default.

-We have 16 cores in `a1.metal` instance.
+We have multiple cores in Biglab.
 By default, the linux scheduler will schedule our threads into one of these cores.
 What if we know what we are doing and want full control over assigning a specific thread to run on a